 "THIS ISN'T FANTASY, IT'S FACT.
 MUSIC CAN TRANSFORM YOUR BUSINESS"

 Don't underestimate the power of music.
 Professional athletes recognised it decades ago and embed it in their training for extra mental and physical benefits.
 Embed it in your life and workplace today.

 Found in Music announced its new Employee Wellbeing Programme at the SXSW Music Conference in March 2019.
 Click here for the full press release.

-The EX programme will launch fully in November 2019 during Music At Work Week.
+The EX programme launched fully in November 2019 during Music At Work Week and some of the largest corporations in the world are already enjoying it.
 Get in touch with us to join.

 It's based on Dr Julia Jones' book 'The Music Diet' and decades of scientific research regarding the neuroscience of music.